HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 {% include attachments_to_requests.md %}
 </div><!-- new-content -->

-The flow diagram for this transaction is shown in the figure below:
+The flow diagram for this transaction is shown in figure 3 below:

-{% include img.html img="cdex-request-attach-claim-flow.svg" caption="CDex Request Attachment Overview for a Claim" %}
+{% include img.html img="cdex-request-attach-claim-flow.svg" caption="Figure 3: CDex Request Attachments for Claims Using Attachments Codes" %}

 #### Payer Requests Attachments for Claim